-Siting Selection Policies, Practices, and Decisions for Publicly Supported Housing

-Siting selection policies, practices, and decisions for publicly supported housing, including discretionary aspects of Qualified Action Plans (QAPs) and other programs, are significant contributing factors to the segregation of public housing units.
+Siting Selection Policies, Practices, and Decisions for Publicly Supported Housing factors to the segregation of public housing units.
 Throughout the greater Washington, D.C., metropolitan region, affordable housing units are located primarily in low- and middle-income areas.
-For instance, while 6E (Shaw) and 8E (Congress Heights, etc.) together make up 15 percent of the total affordable housing units in the District, there are no income-restricted housing units in the upperincome, predominantly White 2D (Kalorama), 2E (Georgetown/Burleith), 3C (Woodley Park/Cleveland Park), and 3D (Spring Valley/AU Park) neighborhoods.
+For instance, while 6E (Shaw) and 8E (Congress Heights, etc.) together make up 15 percent of the total affordable housing units in the District, there are no income-restricted housing units in the upper-income, predominantly White 2D (Kalorama), 2E (Georgetown/Burleith), 3C (Woodley Park/Cleveland Park), and 3D (Spring Valley/AU Park) neighborhoods.
 The low-income, minority-majority neighborhoods in which affordable housing is predominantly located are often far from transit, contributing to disproportionately long commutes and high transportation costs for the neighborhood's residents.